 Bridport is the oldest golf club in Dorset, celebrating their 125th anniversary in 2016 but enjoying modern facilities catering to the 21st century golfer.
 Located on the Jurassic coastline, the views stretch across Lyme Bay and along Chesil Beach to Portland.
 The 6213 yard, cliff top links style golf course is a challenging but fair test for all abilities and can be played on all year round.

 Surrounded by beautiful West Dorset countryside, the Craft Centre is situated on the edge of Broadwindsor village, with ample free parking, and offers a unique shopping, browsing and eating experience in the relaxed restaurant and conservatory which serves delicious, fresh, home-cooked food.

 Broadwindsor Craft Centre, Broadwindsor, Beaminster, Dorset DT8 3PX (T: 01308 868362)

-The Bridge House Brasserie Restaurant serves award-winning, locally sourced and home-grown modern British cuisine alongside an eclectic wine menu.
-A relaxed, lively atmosphere with a choice of dining al fresco on the terrace, or in the sun room conservatory.
+The Ollerod, a beautiful 13th Century country house, serves delicious locally-sourced and home-grown modern British cuisine, alongside an eclectic cocktail and wine menu.
+A relaxed atmosphere with a choice of dining al fresco on the terrace or in the garden, or in the stylish restaurant.

 You'll find Café @ Cilla & Camilla hidden at the rear of the quirky Cilla & Camilla gift shop, on Beaminster's beautiful market square.
 A friendly, informal café with an attractive courtyard garden at the back, serving tea, coffee and delicious lunches, sandwiches, cakes and cream teas.